About CirclePack, the software. (return to CirclePack home)

 CirclePack is software for creation, manipulation, analysis, and display of circle packings; it handles circle packings having from 4 to (current record) 5,000,000 circles.
 For more about this topic see "Introduction to Circle Packing: the Theory of Discrete Analytic functions" by Ken Stephenson, Cambridge University Press, 2005 (ISBN 0521823560) and papers on my web page.

-Thanks to the many people who have helped with development of this program over several years (with my apologies to anyone I might have overlooked): My work with students has resulted in many program features: Tomasz Dubejko, G. (Brock) Williams, Woodrow Johnson, Jason Howard, James Ashe.
-For special help with Java and C++ programming: Fedor Andreev, Ben Pack, and Sam Reynolds.
+Thanks to the many people who have helped with development of this program over several years (with my apologies to anyone I might have overlooked): My work with students has resulted in many program features: Tomasz Dubejko, G. (Brock) Williams, Woodrow Johnson, Jason Howard, James Ashe, and Gerald Orick.
+For special programming help: Fedor Andreev, Ben Pack, and Sam Reynolds.
 Thanks also to the National Science Foundation for supporting my research on circle packing.

 Prehistory: I started developing CirclePack using the C language in the early 1990's, with continual improvements in capability, graphics, and features as the mathematics and its applications evolved.
-I consider it to be an experimental laboratory for discrete conformal geometry and discrete analytic function theory.
-The C version of CirclePack ran on X-windows under a GUI which is no longer viable and I abandoned attempts to keep it working.
-Instead I ported the user interface tasks to Java.
-Note, however, most computations and manipulations remained in a shared C++ library (libSA_lib.so), so the initial release was only for linux systems.
-Thanks to Fedor Andreev there is now a Windows version.
-(The longer range plan is to port the C++ code so the software is pure Java.)
+I have always treated the software as an experimental laboratory for discrete conformal geometry and discrete analytic function theory.
+The original C version of CirclePack ran on X-windows and was abandoned when the GUI XView was no longer viable.

 For bug reports, comments, or script ideas, and especially for potential applications, write to me: kens "at" math.utk.edu